Financial Reporting Order 1994 (SR 1994/134) (as at 01 April 2008)

 Note

-This order is administered by the Ministry of Economic Development.
+This order is administered by the Ministry of Business, Innovation, and Employment.

 Pursuant to sections 12 and 20 of the Financial Reporting Act 1993, His Excellency the Administrator of the Government, acting by and with the advice and consent of the Executive Council, hereby makes the following order.